Good information about an eyelid lift

 1. What is an eyelid lift?

 There are three distinctly different types of eyelid lift surgeries.
-The board-certified surgeons at Edina Plastic Surgery meet with each patient to discuss which of these options is best for their situation.
+The board-certified and board-eligible surgeons at Edina Plastic Surgery meet with each patient to discuss which of these options is best for their situation.

 - Upper Eyelid Surgery: This type of blepharoplasty is most often performed to improve the appearance of the eye due to aging genetics.
 For some patients it is performed to improve vision loss from drooping lids.
 Focused only on the upper eyelid, this surgery can restore the function of the eye and also provide a more open and youthful appearance.